2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Kevin Patra's takeaways:

-1. Jerod Mayo victorious in first game taking over for Bill Belichick.
+- Jerod Mayo victorious in first game since taking over for Bill Belichick.
 The Patriots played to the blueprint they'll need to in order to come out on top in 2024.
 New England's defense flew around the field, dominating the line of scrimmage for long stretches, with Keion White netting 2.5 sacks.
 It's a group that remains stellar after the coaching changeover.
-Special teams made plays, forcing a fumble on a punt and Joey Slye nailed three field goals.
+Special teams made plays, forcing a fumble on a punt and seeing Joey Slye nail all four of his kicks (three FGs, one PAT).
 The offense leaned on the run game (more on that later), churning out yards and keeping Joe Burrow on the sidelines.
 It was the type of muddled game that the Patriots want to play.
-Expected by many to struggle in Mayo's first season, getting that first win out of the way in Week 1 on the road is a statement for the new brass that they can be competitive while rebuilding.
+With the Pats expected by many to struggle in Mayo's first season, getting that first win out of the way in Week 1 on the road is a statement for the new brass that they can be competitive while rebuilding.

-2. Bengals offense struggles out of the gate.
+- Bengals' offense struggles out of the gate.
 Cincinnati's Week 1 struggles continue.
 The club fell to 1-5 in season openers under Zac Taylor -- with the lone victory coming in overtime in 2021.
 Three of the five losses have come at home.
-Joe Burrow and the offense looked like a club that didn't get much preseason and training camp work together.
-The offense looked disjointed from snap one, going three-and-out on its first three drives.
+Joe Burrow and the offense looked like a group that didn't get much preseason and training camp work together.
+The unit looked disjointed from snap No. 1, going three-and-out on its first three drives.
 Cincy didn't earn its first first down until 10:30 in the second quarter.
 When things finally got going, errors ensued.
 Mike Gesicki couldn't hang onto a TD.
 Tanner Hudson got the ball punched out going into the end zone, with woeful ball security.
 Later, Cincy got smoked on a fourth-down try.
-The Burrow-Chase connection that hadn't gotten much work this offseason, and took nearly three quarters to coalesce.
-Chase ended with six catches for 62 yards but just 2 for 7 in the first half.
+The Burrow-Chase connection that hadn't gotten much work this offseason took nearly three quarters to coalesce.
+Chase ended with six catches for 62 yards, but had just two grabs for 7 yards in the first half.
 The offense also sorely missed Tee Higgins (hamstring).
 The good news for the Bengals is that they've been here before and haven't let a poor opener ruin their campaign.

-3. Stevenson carries the load for Patriots offense.
+- Stevenson carries load for Patriots' offense.
 Veteran running back Rhamondre Stevenson was worth every penny Sunday.
-He shouldered a huge load, toting the rock 25 times for 120 yards with the lone TD.
-He also had three catches for six yards.
+He shouldered a huge load, toting the rock 25 times for 120 yards and New England's lone TD.
+He also had three catches for 6 yards.
 It marked Stevenson's first 100-plus-yard rushing game since Week 15, 2022.
 The 26-year-old looked fresh, bouncing off tacklers and rarely getting stuffed for a loss.
 The Patriots' questionable offensive line played better than expected, but Stevenson also found the right holes and made his blockers right many times.
 New England got the type of game it needed from Jacoby Brissett, who didn't turn the ball over, made smart, quick decisions and showed an ability to navigate muddied pockets.
 He might not make "wow" plays, but the 31-year-old Brissett continues to play winning football.
 Mayo said in naming him the starter that he'd keep Drake Maye on the bench as long as the club was winning.
 There will be no question about who is under center in Week 2 after Brissett's solid performance.

 Next Gen stat of the game: Joe Burrow was pressured on just 6 of 35 dropbacks, good for his third-lowest pressure rate faced in a game in his career (17.1%).
 He averaged 5.6 yards per attempt when not under pressure, his lowest mark in a game since Week 6, 2023, against the Seahawks (5.0).
-Burrow was sacked three times and completed just 1 of 2 pass attempts for 13 yards when under pressure.
+Burrow was sacked three times and completed just one of his two pass attempts for 13 yards when under pressure.

 Houston Texans 29, Indianapolis Colts 27